Movenber Part 2. - Male Suicide - Abraham Maslow Hieraechy of Needs

 Once safe, secure and loved we need esteem and this is where most of us, me included, fuck it up!
 We believe our esteem come from others.
 It does not, it comes from within.

 We all have a need to be respected and to respect others.
 We all engage ourselves to gain self-esteem and self-respect and will involve ourselves in activities that give us a sense of contribution and a feeling of acceptance and self-value.
 This can be a profession, a sport or hobby.
 If we have an imbalance at this level, we will lose our self-esteem and may even develop inferiority complexes.
 If we have low self-esteem (I have plenty), we search out respect from others through seeking fame, glory or even notoriety.
 Writing a blog ticks that box?
 Imbalances in this area can manifest itself in everything from depression to self-destruction, drugs and the like.
-I can resonate with many of the above.
-Can you?
+I can resonate with many of the above, can you?

 5: Growth Needs